-Setting up a telephone (landline) or wireless service (cellphone) is easy in Vancouver.
+Setting up a telephone (landline) or wireless service (cellphone) is easy in Vancouver and around British Columbia.
+However, it is definitely more expensive than you may be used to if you are from outside of Canada.
 You simply call the provider of choice and the customer service representative will guide you through the process of setting up a new account, choosing which monthly services you would like, and scheduling an appointment for the hook-up/installation.
 In the case of a landline, your new home may be pre-wired for certain providers, thus, it might just take a simple phone call to get you all set up.
 Typically, you won’t have to wait longer than 1 week or 10 days to get your new services started.
-Technicians are professional and friendly, and can answer any technical questions you might have about how your new services operate.
+Technicians are professional and friendly and can answer any technical questions you might have about how your new services operate.

 Wireless services can be activated immediately by visiting one of the many wireless dealers around town.
 You can choose from prepaid (pay as you go) plans or signing up for a contracted term/monthly plan (you must sign a contract and will pay a high fee to get out of it before the term is up; terms are generally 3 years).
 For those relocating temporarily, prepaid would be the way to go, although typically it costs more and you must also purchase the phone rather than getting it for free, as with many monthly plans.
 Rates start at around 20 cents/minute for prepaid plans.